ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Example: `New-InformationBarrierPolicy -Name "ResearchTalksToHR" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`

-    In this case, we are defining a policy called *ResearchTalksToHR*.
-This policy can be applied to users in a segment called *Research*.
-When active and applied, this policy will allow people in *Research* to communicate only with people in a segment called *HR*.
+    In this example, we defined a policy called *ResearchTalksToHR* for a segment called *Research*.
+When active and applied, this policy allows people in *Research* to communicate only with people in a segment called *HR*.
 (In this case, Research cannot communicate with users who are not part of HR.)

     You can also specify multiple segments with this cmdlet, as shown in the following two examples.

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname, segmentname"`

-    Example:
+    Example 1 - Define a policy to allow multiple segments to communicate with only one other segment:

+    `New-InformationBarrierPolicy -Name "ResearchManufacturingTalkToHROnly" -AssignedSegment "Research, Manufacturing" -SegmentsAllowed "HR" -State Inactive`

+    In this example, we defined a policy that allows the *Research* and *Manufacturing* segments to communicate only with *HR*.

+    Example 2 - Define a policy to allow multiple segments to communicate with only certain other segments:

+    `New-InformationBarrierPolicy -Name "SalesMarketingTalkToHRManufacturingOnly" -AssignedSegment "Sales, Marketing" -SegmentsAllowed "HR, Manufacturing" -State Inactive`

+    In this example, we defined a policy that allows the *Sales* and *Marketing* segments to communicate with only *HR* and *Manufacturing*.

     Repeat this step for each policy you want to define to allow specific segments to communicate with only certain other specific segments.